GabrielVareilles/rails-matching/README.md

 Now how do we do to compare two user tastes ?

-Lets say we made Marie, John and Eddy fill a form with their tastes, and we got the following answers:
+We made Marie, John and Eddy fill a form with their tastes, and we got the following answers:

 | User          | :apple:   | :banana: | :orange: |:strawberry:| :peach:  |